-If you are a healthcare provider and manage your medical billing process all on your own, you know how incredibly difficult it can be to do so alongside your other responsibilities.
-It can take quite a lot of time to process just one patient’s payment, and we’re sure you have so many others in line.
+If you are a healthcare provider and manage your medical billing process alone, you know how incredibly difficult it can be to do so alongside your other responsibilities.
+It can take quite a lot of time to process just one patient’s payment, and we’re sure you have so many others in the line.

-The entire medical billing process is slow, stressful, and simply not efficient.
-That’s why you can benefit from hiring a medical billing company to handle this essential yet secondary job.
-If you’re thinking they won’t be worth it and will make you do all the work anyway, let’s discuss how medical billers handle your medical billing for you in these seven steps.
+The medical billing process is slow, stressful, and inefficient.
+You can benefit from hiring a medical billing company to handle this essential yet secondary job.
+If you think they won’t be worth it and will make you do all the work anyway, let’s discuss how medical billers handle your medical billing for you in these seven steps.

 If the patient is visiting for the first time, medical billers take all their information at this stage.
 This includes their demographic information, insurance details, medical history and reports, contact information, and anything else the medical biller deems necessary.

 If the patient has already visited before, all the relevant information is saved, and there’s no need to go through the entire process again.
-However, the medical biller might still reconfirm some details, such as insurance policy, to make sure all the information is accurate.
+However, the medical biller might still reconfirm some details, such as the insurance policy, to ensure all the information is accurate.

-It is quite crucial to record all this information accurately in this first step, as most of it is used in the following steps.
-Any incorrect details can result in a claim being denied, and the healthcare provider not being reimbursed.
+It is crucial to record all this information accurately in this first step, as most of it is used in the following steps.
+Any incorrect details can result in a claim being denied and the healthcare provider not reimbursed.

-This is another step that must be carried out correctly the first time, or it can create a lot of trouble for everyone later on.
-After taking the patient’s history and reason for visit, medical billers need to check that against their insurance policy and make sure it is covered.
+This step must be carried out correctly the first time, or it can create a lot of trouble for everyone later.
+After taking the patient’s history and reason for the visit, medical billers need to check that against their insurance policy and ensure it is covered.

-There are various health insurance providers out there, and each one has different insurance plans with different coverage.
+There are various health insurance providers, and each has different insurance plans with different coverage.
 A patient might be coming in for an examination, thinking that the insurance will cover it when actually it is not included in the insurance plan.

 Moreover, sometimes, insurance companies change their policies, so something covered before might not be covered now.
 Therefore, the medical biller checks and authorizes this beforehand to avoid confusion after everything is done.